R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

       );
 ```

-> the [args] value will be the input value from the project
+> the [args] value will be the input value from the project.

-> It should look like so:
+It should look like so:

 ```
       response = await conclaveConfig.functions.call(